mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 : Flow identifier to demultiplex different data flows on the same QUIC connection.

-RTP/RTCP Payload:
+RTP Payload:

-: Contains the RTP/RTCP payload; see {{fig-rtp-stream-payload}}
+: Contains the RTP payload; see {{fig-rtp-stream-payload}}

-The payload in a QUIC STREAM frame starts with the flow identifier followed by one or more RTP/RTCP payloads.
-All RTP/RTCP payloads sent on a STREAM frame MUST belong to the RTP session with the same flow identifier.
+The payload in a QUIC STREAM frame starts with the flow identifier followed by one or more RTP payloads.
+All RTP payloads sent on a STREAM frame MUST belong to the RTP session with the same flow identifier.

-Each payload begins with a length field indicating the length of the RTP/RTCP packet, followed by the packet itself, see {{fig-rtp-stream-payload}}.
+Each payload begins with a length field indicating the length of the RTP packet, followed by the packet itself, see {{fig-rtp-stream-payload}}.

 ~~~
-RTP/RTCP Payload {
+RTP Payload {
   Length(i),
-  RTP/RTCP Packet(..),
+  RTP Packet(..),
 }
 ~~~
-{: #fig-rtp-stream-payload title="RTP/RTCP payload for QUIC STREAM frames"}
+{: #fig-rtp-stream-payload title="RTP payload for QUIC STREAM frames"}

 Length:

-: A QUIC variable length integer (see {{Section 16 of !RFC9000}}) describing the length of the following RTP/RTCP packets in bytes.
+: A QUIC variable length integer (see {{Section 16 of !RFC9000}}) describing the length of the following RTP packets in bytes.

-RTP/RTCP Packet:
+RTP Packet:

-: The RTP/RTCP packet to transmit.
+: The RTP packet to transmit.

 ### Media Frame Cancellation